hendrikzuellig/tutorials/exercises/basic/README.md

    to the router to avoid this?
 5. What happens when you try to ping 10.1.2.3 from one of the hosts?
 What should happen if the router was implemented correctly?
+6. Break the link between s1 and s2 by running: `mininet> link s1 s2 down`
+   What happens when you try to ping h2 from h1?
+In one or two sentences, describe how the router needs to change in order to be robust to link failures.
-6. This design uses a longest-prefix-match to implement the routing table.
+7. This design uses a longest-prefix-match to implement the routing table.
 LPM tables are currently not well supported in SDNet, so we will instead use a ternary match table.
 How would you translate the following LPM table into a ternary match table?